elenderg/PAL-1000/instruções de compilação.md

 `Say no.`

-Note the "Privatize the rider" statements in the latter two routines.
+Note the "_Privatize the rider_" statements in the latter two routines.
 Recall that all parameters in Plain English are passed by reference, not value, so if we change them, they're actually changed.
 The privatize command makes a copy of the specified parameter so we can screw with it without breaking anything above us.
-It cleverly gives the copy the same name as the original parameter (in this case, "the rider"), while changing the original parameter's name to include the prefix "original" (as in, "the original rider").
+It cleverly gives the copy the same name as the original parameter (in this case, "_the rider"), while changing the original parameter's name to include the prefix "_original_" (as in, "_the original rider").

-75. Anything else in the source code, at this level of detail, is considered a "glom", a collection of characters that we're not quite sure how to handle at this level.
-This is the "move a rider" routine that sucks up gloms:
+75. Anything else in the source code, at this level of detail, is considered a "_glom", a collection of characters that we're not quite sure how to handle at this level.
+This is the "_move a rider_" routine that sucks up gloms:

 `To move a rider (code rules - glom):`